morphy76/g-fe-server/README.md

 Additional integrations to observe third party dependencies like MongoDB will enrich the spans.

-So far it uses a stdout exporter but it will replaced by an Helm dependency for proper tracing.
+It exposrts the span, with a close to the default configuration, to Zipking which has been integrated as an Helm dependency.

 #### logging